 Both disciplines are also distinguished by their use of technical languages, but chemistry’s was particularly field specific.
 Minerals and elements were named according to set standards and charts were organized with chemists’ conventions in mind.
 Lastly, the two disciplines both enjoyed a place in the academy from which to produce knowledge (climatology in a much more limited sense), but not all members of their communities did so.
 Chemists, especially as the nineteenth century wore on, began to operate from a wide array of locations, finding and creating space for their increasingly authoritative discursive work.
 Medico-climatology, on the other hand, was primarily practiced by physicians, most of whom were interested in putting their town on the therapeutic map.
 Most of its discourse, then, was produced on-site, much like that of the physician.

 Vernacular participants in the story of the springs are harder to identify, in no small part because they were far from a homogenous group.
 Tomes mitigates the obvious problems with essentalizing an enormous, discordant mass of people by acknowledging their individuality (even amongst members of the same gender, class and/or social and ethnic group) and by offsetting generalizations with detailed case studies.
 Even then, she admits that certain determinants of belief and behavior are difficult for the historian to judge, and as such they remain outside of her purview.
-This I will try to do, but like Tomes, I concede that some aspects of the everyday experience and understanding inaccessible to the historian.
-Through the use of a wide of sources, however, I hope to give at least a rough view of their discursive contributions to the springs’ medical meanings.
+This I will try to do, but like Tomes, I concede that some aspects of the everyday experience and understanding are inaccessible to the historian.
+Through the use of a wide range of sources, however, I hope to give at least a rough view of their discursive contributions to the springs’ medical meanings.

 I understand laypeople to be those without the credentials (be they schooling and/or professional recognition) that give the other two groups a claim to knowledge-based, “objective” discursive contributions to the medical meanings of Eureka Springs.
 This group, then, includes most of the springs’ publicists as well as a majority of the tourists they attracted.
 While this may at first seem problematic due to conflicting motivations, I believe that marketers and visitors by and large adhered to the same medical discourse and thus understood and created similar meanings around the springs’ healthfulness.
 Equally important is the fact that many who settled in the town and thus joined the ranks of its advocates did so after visiting it as an invalid, often adding narratives first constructed during their tenures as health-seekers to the ones speaking to and bringing in new clientele.
 Some—especially those involved with Powell Clayton—did see the springs as more of an investment opportunity that successful advertising would secure, but this does not render their contributions any less valuable to the historian trying to understand constructions of health.
 Regardless of their motivations, even entrepreneurs who created no personally meaningful narratives of health around the springs were playing off of and into a distinctive vernacular medical discourse when they wrote advertising copy and chose images they thought would appeal to their audience.